BlackAlsatian/.github/profile/README.md

 ## Security

-If you discover a security issue, please report it to info@blackalsatian.co.za.
+If you discover a security issue, please report it to [https://www.blackalsatian.co.za/contact/](https://www.blackalsatian.co.za/contact/).

 ## Legal